Suffixaufnahme: Lardil

-Lardil is an Australian language that allows case-stacking where nominals may surface with multiple case affixes.
+Lardil is an Australian language that allows case stacking, and nominals may surface with multiple case affixes.
 When new morphology is added to a nominal with a semantically uninterpretable case (e.g., accusative), the uninterpretable case is eliminated; however, when a semantically interpretable case is added (e.g., instrumental), the new morphology may be stacked outside the case morpheme.
-Richards (2013) argues that such uninterpretable cases are first assigned, then dropped.
+Richards (2013) argues that such uninterpretable cases are first assigned and then dropped.

 From this example, the possessor of the direct object is marked with the genitive suffix ‐ngan first, then with another suffix -i to indicate accusative.
 It is presumed that the genitive case is assigned by DP internal structures, i.e., the determiner itself; whereas the subsequent cases and features are assigned by higher heads, i.e., the verb, in the above example.
 This example illustrates the two different sources for the cases involved in stacking, as the genitive case morpheme and the accusative case morpheme are c-commanded and assigned by different constituents.

 The order of case is also important in Lardil.
 In the following example (a), the direct object, wangalkuru [boomerang‐FUT-ACC], bears future case determined by tense concord within its own clause, and then followed by a subsequent accusative suffix determined by case concord with the subject maruni [boy‐ACC].
-These affixes are arranged in this order, and the opposite order of affixation would yield an unattested form in (b).
+The affixes are arranged in that order, and the opposite order of affixation would yield an unattested form in (b).

 It is suggested that the affixation order is determined by the order of their assignment.
-In (a), the future case is assigned by the T of the embedded control clause, and the accusative suffix by the case concord with the subject.
-This results in the order of 'FUT-ACC' in the stacking of cases.
+In (a), the future case is assigned by the T of the embedded control clause and the accusative suffix by the case concord with the subject.
+That results in the order of 'FUT-ACC' in the stacking of cases.